Frequency Unknown: Writing and recording

 Frequency Unknown was recorded at the A&D Studios in Sunnyvale, CA and was created in the short time-span of six weeks, which Tate explains was due to: "[wanting] to get it done to coincide with the tour dates, you know, and have an album and a tour at the same time."
 Tate said that the writing process "started out with a group of core writers, and we wrote a bunch of songs, and then we had invites out to a lot of different people to play on it. (...)
 We started writing it in January and finished it March 1st."
 This writing team was composed of four members: Tate, Slater, Lukas Rossi and Gane; additionally Martín Irigoyen and Chris Cox were credited.
 Tate had met Rossi during the Shiprocked tour of 2012: "We were having a couple of drinks talking music and the next thing I know we're back at the hotel writing songs."

 The album has many in-studio guest appearances by musicians outside of Geoff Tate's version of Queensrÿche.
 According to Tate, “the idea of having guest appearances evolved from the time constraints we had imposed on the project.”
 Later, he did comment that "[it] was really fun... from an artistic standpoint.
 [But] from a logistic standpoint, it's like a nightmare," due to scheduling these musicians.
 Guitar solos from musicians outside of the band and production team were contributed by K. K. Downing, Chris Poland, Ty Tabor, Brad Gillis, Dave Meniketti and Chris Cannella.
 These musicians were brought into the studio on the same day and at the same time, except for K.K.
 Downing, who was in England and sent his materai to Tate via the internet.

 Nina Noir sung backing vocals on the re-recorded version of "Jet City Woman".
 Tate's daughter Emily and stepdaughter Miranda sang backing vocals on the re-recorded version of "Silent Lucidity".
 Articles on Blabbermouth.net also named Lita Ford as a guest musician on the album, but she was not credited, nor was she officially announced.

 Outside of the guest appearances, the album predominantly makes use of session musicians rather than the official members of the band.
 The guitars, bass and drums on all four re-recordings were performed by Martín Irigoyen.
 Craig Locicero plays the rhythm guitar tracks on all ten original tracks; Paul Bostaph and Evan Bautista each played drums on four tracks, and Slater played bass on six tracks, keyboards on two tracks, and performed a theremin solo on one track.
-Of the official members, Tate sang vocals on all tracks; Randy Gane performed keyboards on six tracks, bass on one track, and provided the orchestration for one re-recording; Rudy Sarzo played bass on three tracks; Simon Wright performed drums on one track, and Kelly Gray and Robert Sarzo each played a guitar solo on one track.
+Of the official members, Tate sang vocals on all tracks; Randy Gane performed keyboards on six tracks, bass on one track, and provided the orchestration for one re-recording; Rudy Sarzo played bass on three tracks; Simon Wright performed drums on two tracks, and Kelly Gray and Robert Sarzo each played a guitar solo on one track.